Morocco Safran, a leader in the Moroccan aerospace sector

 Since 2004, Safran Electrical & Power Morocco has had a center of excellence at Rabat-Ain Atiq, specializing in wiring harnesses for Airbus aircraft and for helicopters.
 It is one of the largest plants in the world specializing in this business.
-The wiring sets delivered in 2018 represent more than 30 million electrical connection points.

 Since 2015, Safran Electronics & Defense Morocco has produced electro-mechanical equipment for aircraft manufacturers (Airbus, Boeing, Honeywell and Agusta etc.) at the Nouaceur Technopole.
 The company supplies actuators, avionic computers, measuring systems and rotating machinery.
 The Nouaceur site is experiencing rapid growth.
 It has an autonomous supply chain and also intends to develop a local network.

 Located in the industrial park in the town of Tiflet, Safran Aerosystems Morocco installs, regulates and tests electronic and mechanical equipment used mostly for fuel products.